codeigniter4/CodeIgniter4/user_guide_src/source/database/events.rst

 even creating tools to do automatic query analysis to help you spot potentially missing indexes, slow queries, etc.

-An example usage might be:
+An example to log all queries:

 .. literalinclude:: events/001.php